aaqibtariq/BI-Walmart-Data-Analysis-Project/README.md

 # BI-Walmart-Data-Analysis-Project

-# Objective
+## 🎯 Objective

-Analyze Walmart’s sales performance.
+Analyze Walmart sales performance by building a **scalable analytics pipeline** using **AWS, Snowflake, and dbt**, following modern data engineering best practices.

+---

-# Abstract
+## 📄 Abstract

-Build a scalable, clean, and automated data pipeline that ingests raw Walmart data, models it into dimensions/fact tables, and visualizes it in Tableau dashboards.
+This project implements an **end-to-end data pipeline** that ingests raw Walmart data from AWS, processes it in Snowflake using **layered data modeling (Bronze → Silver → Snapshot → Gold)**, and prepares **analytics-ready dimension and fact tables** using dbt.

+The pipeline is designed for **scalability, data quality, and real-world analytics use cases**.

+---

 # Architecture